Cyclone Phailin intensifies as it approaches India

 In 1999, a super cyclone battered the coast of Odisha for 30 hours with wind speeds reaching 300 kph.
 It killed 10,000 people.

-The Odisha government cancelled holidays for civil servants in vulnerable areas during Dussehra and ordered relief and rescue officials to spread out.
+The Odisha government cancelled holidays for civil servants in vulnerable areas during the Hindu festival of Dussehra and ordered relief and rescue officials to spread out.

 "We will start evacuation of people from low-lying areas from the morning of Friday," said Odisha's Revenue and Disaster Management Department Minister Surya Narayan Patro.

-He said food rations were sent to cyclone centres, schools and other buildings on elevated areas where people can shelter.
+He said food rations were sent to cyclone centers, schools and other buildings on elevated areas where people can shelter.

 Disaster response units and fire personnel are on standby, control rooms are being set up and satellite phones have been sent to district heads, to ensure communications despite possible disruptions, he added.

-In neighbouring Andhra Pradesh, government workers, who have been on a strike for almost a week over a political decision to divide the state, came back to work in case of an emergency.
+In neighboring Andhra Pradesh, government workers, who have been on a strike for almost a week over a political decision to divide the state, came back to work in case of an emergency.

 Helicopters and boats are being positioned in strategic spots and mobile service providers have been asked to make sure damage to communications towers is repaired immediately.